dBransky/2021_technion_ctf/Somewhat OTP/README.md

 ```
 00 89 89 89 89 89 89 89
 ```
-but when trying to xor it fails. after alot of trial and error i noticed every 16 bytes the dominant hex value changes, for example:
+but when trying to xor the whole file it fails. after alot of trial and error i noticed every 16 bytes the dominant hex value changes, for example:
 ```
 89 d9 c7 ce 84 83 93 83 89 89 89 84 c0 c1 cd db - 89